Akuli/teek/docs/tcl-calls.rst

 .. note::
     This section assumes that you know Tcl.
-You may have learned some of it while using pythotk, but something like
+You may have learned some of it while using teek, but something like
     `Learn Tcl in Y Minutes <https://learnxinyminutes.com/docs/tcl/>`_ might be useful for you.

-Pythotk does most things by calling commands in Tcl.
-You can also call Tcl commands yourself, which is useful if you want to do something that can be done in Tcl, but there is no other way to do it in pythotk.
+Teek does most things by calling commands in Tcl.
+You can also call Tcl commands yourself, which is useful if you want to do something that can be done in Tcl, but there is no other way to do it in teek.

 There are two functions for doing this:

-.. autofunction:: pythotk.tcl_eval
+.. autofunction:: teek.tcl_eval
-.. autofunction:: pythotk.tcl_call
+.. autofunction:: teek.tcl_call

 Both of these functions are ran so that they have access to Tcl's global variables, and if they create more variables, they will also be global.